Analytics206/arxiv_pipeline/docs/tech_stack.md

   - published: Publication date
   - pdf_url: URL to PDF file
   - vector_id: Reference to vector embedding (if processed)
+  - topics: Array of extracted topics with probabilities (if processed)
 - **vector_processed_pdfs**: PDF processing tracking for Qdrant vector storage
   - file_id: Unique identifier for the PDF file
   - file_path: Full path to the PDF file